Generative AI hype

 What is Generative AI?

-Generative models are trained on large amounts of data, often text and images, from the web and other sources.
+These modern AI models are trained on large amounts of data, often text and images, from the web and other sources.
 One source of training data is the Common Crawl, a repository of 250 billion web pages.
 Generative Artificial Intelligence technology is groundbreaking because it can be controlled using natural language and used in virtual assistants to analyse and process new data.

 Generative AI combines several AI systems, including Deep Learning (a Neural Network with many layers), Reinforcement learning and other Machine Learning models.
-Natural language processing using different types of AI has been around for a long time.
-Still, generative AI has accelerated enormously in the last two years since OpenAI released its first version of ChatGPT.
+One type of AI, known as Natural Language Processing, has been in existence for many years.
+But after the release of ChatGPT, it has advanced rapidly in the past years.

 Generative AI Hype: Riding the Wave of the Hype Cycle

-As of August 2023, Gartner positioned Generative AI at the “Peak of Inflated Expectations” phase.
+Already in August 2023, Gartner positioned Generative AI at the “Peak of Inflated Expectations” phase.
 This stage is characterised by high enthusiasm and inflated expectations about the technology’s potential (Pure AI).
 Despite significant investments and promising advancements, some experts predict that Generative AI may enter the “Trough of Disillusionment” within 2-5 years.
 This phase occurs when initial enthusiasm wanes as early implementations fail to deliver on overhyped promises.

 The Reality Check: AI’s Current Capabilities

 While groundbreaking, the technology is currently underdelivering in several areas.
-Enterprises are beginning to realise that AI can’t solve every problem.
+Enterprises are beginning to realise that AI cannot solve every problem.
 Here are a few sobering truths about AI’s capabilities, which indicate that we may be entering a Generative AI hype:

 • Artificial General Intelligence (AGI): The dream of AGI, an AI with human-like reasoning and understanding, remains distant.
 Current AI models, including large language models (LLMs), excel at pattern recognition but need more authentic learning or reasoning abilities.